MUMARA/teamofteams/client/bower_components/angular-material-data-table/README.md

 | `template`            | `string`          | `null`  | The template for your dialog. |
 | `templateUrl`         | `string`          | `null`  | A URL to fetch your template from. |

-The `show` method will return a `promise` that will resolve to the controller instance.
+The `show` method will return a `promise` that will resolve with the controller instance.

 Table cells have a `md-placeholder` CSS class that you can use for placeholder text.